Border official who oversaw Los Angeles immigration raids arrives in Chicago as Trump widens crackdown

 "Instead of taking steps to work with us on public safety, the Trump Administration's focused on scaring Illinoisians," he wrote on X.

-Representatives for DHS did not respond to requests for comment on Bovino's arrival in Chicago.
+Asked to comment on Bovino's arrival in Chicago, a spokesperson for DHS replied, "Stay tuned."

 Last week, CBS News reported federal agents had begun staging at a U.S. Navy station in the Chicago suburbs in anticipation of an increase in immigration operations there.
 An internal memo asked the Pentagon to accommodate up to 250 federal agents and 140 vehicles at the station for 30 days.